We provide a range of exciting equipment for kids to make use of at school or nursery to ensure they enjoy learning new skills.

 The Specific Areas, whilst relevant to younger kids, are then introduced to children from ages 3 and upwards.
 The four parts which build on the early-years Prime-Areas are:

-As with the EYFS Prime Areas any activities run by a nursery or childminder are carefully planned to incorporate these Specific Areas as well as the Prime Areas.
+As with the EYFS Prime Areas, any activities run by a nursery or childminder are carefully planned to incorporate these Specific Areas as well as the Prime Areas.

-Ultimately, the early-years Prime-Areas and Specific Areas arm young children with the functional skills which allow them to interact with others and also helps them to develop the skills and mindset for the deeper learning that take place at primary school.
+Ultimately, the early-years Prime-Areas and Specific Areas arm young children with the functional skills which allow them to interact with others and also helps them to develop the skills and mindset for the deeper learning that takes place at primary school.

 The term 'learning outcomes' are statements that describe significant and essential learning that learners have achieved.
-The achievement of whatever outcomes have been set can be clearly demonstrated by the learner by the end of the course or the programme they have been following.
+The achievement of whatever outcomes have been set can be clearly demonstrated by the learner by the end of the course of the programme they have been following.

 As local children are guided through the EYFS Prime Areas, they will be regularly assessed on how well they are working towards the outcomes of this part of the curriculum.
 Activities they participate in will also offer clear evidence of young people meeting or working towards the outcomes they have been set.